 This course follows the Advanced Placement curriculum established by the College Board.
 Topics include: approaches, methods, biological basis of behavior, sensation and perception, states of consciousness, learning, cognition, motivation and emotion, development, personality, abnormal psychology, and social psychology.
 All students are required to take the AP Psychology exam in the spring.

-The AP assessment may earn a student college credit dependent upon their score and the policy of the college or university.

-IB SOCIAL AND CULTURAL ANTHROPOLOGY (1 YEAR)

-Prerequisites: Successful completion of AP World History or Global History 2 and a passing grade on the Global History Regents.
+The AP assessment may earn a student college credit depending upon their score and the policy of the college or university.
+IB SOCIAL AND CULTURAL ANTHROPOLOGY (1 YEAR) Credit: 1 Prerequisites: Successful completion of AP World History or Global History 2 and a passing grade on the Global History Regents.

 Anthropology is key to understanding contemporary issues such as war and conflict and human rights.
 This course is built upon the comparative study of culture and human societies.
 Students will find themselves questioning the assumptions made about culture.
 Modern issues associated with local, regional, and global societies will be explored.
 Social scientists commonly use the tool of participant observation and field notes as will be the case with this course.
 Topics include social change, kinship, symbolism, exchange, belief systems, ethnicity, and power relationships.
 Materials for this course will include various readings, films, and experiences to expose students to numerous cultures and subcultures from around the world.
 IB Social and Cultural Anthropology requires a variety of internal and external written assessments throughout the year.
 Students will be required to take the IB exam at the end of the course.

-The IB assessment may earn a student college credit dependent upon their score and the policy of the college or university.

-CONSPIRACY THEORY IN U.S. HISTORY

-As informed and productive citizens, we must distinguish between factually established cases of conspiracy, such as the Watergate Cover - up, unproven conspiracies, such as the assassination of John F. Kennedy, and improvable conspiracies, such as UFOs.
-This course will explore the sociopolitical factors that make people vulnerable to misinformation and conspiracy theories and the reasons that corrections so often fail to change their minds.
-We will look at how conspiratorial fears and political paranoia permeate through modern American culture and analyze how these tendencies are exploited.

-IB THEORY OF KNOWLEDGE (TOK) 1

-Prerequisite: Junior status

-The theory of knowledge (TOK) course provides an opportunity for students to reflect on the nature, scope and limitations of knowledge and the process of knowing.
+The IB assessment may earn a student college credit depending upon their score and the policy of the college or university.
+LONG ISLAND RESEARCH Credit: .5 Prerequisites: Senior Status Hi, I'm from North Shore....
+As we transition from high school to college, we meet new people from all over the country and world.
+When we describe ourselves to others, its difficult to discuss who we are when we truly don't know the history of where we were raised.
+This class will dive into the history of Long Island and look at the creation of Long Island from the 1900s to the 21st century.
+Students will examine political, economical, and social identities of not just local history, but the history of NYC.
+Who was Robert Moses and how did he shape Long island?
+What is the Gold Coast and what legacy has been left behind?
+Students will do research and start discovering what it really means to live on Long Island.
+IB THEORY OF KNOWLEDGE (TOK) 1 Credit: .5 Prerequisite: Junior status The theory of knowledge (TOK) course provides an opportunity for students to reflect on the nature, scope and limitations of knowledge and the process of knowing.
 The main focus of TOK is not on students acquiring new knowledge, but on helping students to reflect on, and put into perspective, what they already know.
 Students will reflect on themselves as knowers and thinkers, and on the different communities of knowers to which we belong.